The Resurrection (Geto Boys album): Uses in media

-The song "Still" was used in the 1999 Mike Judge film Office Space during the scene when Peter, Samir and Michael destroy a printer in the middle of a field with a baseball bat.
-"Still" was produced by N.O.
-Joe.
-A parody of the scene (using a censored version of "Still") was made by Brian and Stewie on the Family Guy season seven episode "I Dream of Jesus", in which they destroy a record of the song "Surfin' Bird" by The Trashmen.
+The song "Still" was used in the 1999 Mike Judge film Office Space during the scene when Peter Gibbons (Ron Livingston), Samir Nagheenanajar (Ajay Naidu) and Michael Bolton (David Herman) destroy a printer in the middle of a field with a baseball bat.
+A parody of the scene (using a censored version of "Still") was made by Brian Griffin and Stewie Griffin (both voiced by Seth MacFarlane) on 2008 the Family Guy season seven episode "I Dream of Jesus", in which they destroy a record of the song "Surfin' Bird" by The Trashmen.
 The uncensored version of the song is available on the Family Guy volume seven DVD.
 Another parody of the scene was used for Spike TV's commercial of their coverage of the Consumer Electronics Convention in Las Vegas, shown in December 2011 and starring iJustine.
-In Silicon Valley, Mike Judge again sampled from this album by using the song "First Light of the Day" in the closing credits of the fourth episode of the show's sixth season.
+On the television series Silicon Valley, Mike Judge again sampled from this album by using the song "First Light of the Day" in the closing credits of the fourth episode of the show's sixth season "Maximizing Alphaness" in 2019.